 In recent years there have been a few health and safety issues affecting travelers to Bali.
-Outbreaks of rabies, Zika virus and Dengue fever have occurred however it's the run of the mill conditions which often strike travelers down such as Bali Belly, malaria, sunburn and heat stroke or exhaustion.
+Outbreaks of rabies, Zika virus and Dengue fever have occurred however it's the run of the mill conditions which often strike travelers down such as Bali Belly, Malaria, sunburn and heat stroke or exhaustion.
 Find out how to stay healthy on your trip with these tips before you go to Indonesia.

 Medical treatment varies throughout the island of Java.
 In the touristy centres of Bali and in Jakarta, you'll find medical clinics dedicated to treating travelers offering a high level of care.
 While you may pay more than the local medical facilities, it's worth it for peace of mind given their expertise in knowing which hospitals are the safest plus experience in dealing with medical insurance companies should that be required.
 They can also arrange medical evacuations to Australia, Singapore or Bangkok.